contentful/slash-developers/docs/php/index.md

 [View the tutorial](/developers/docs/php/tutorials/getting-started-with-contentful-and-symfony/)

 ### Getting started with Contentful and Laravel
-How to setup the Laravel integration in your application is what you'll lean in this tutorial.<br>
+How to setup the Laravel integration in your application is what you'll learn in this tutorial.<br>
 [View the tutorial](/developers/docs/php/tutorials/getting-started-with-contentful-and-laravel/)

 ## Tools and integrations